MiroslavRepka/killCatcher/README.md

 }
 ```

 Lastly, do not forget to define `terminationGracePeriodSeconds` in you manifest file.
-Example can be find [here](test/pod.yaml).
+Example can be found [here](test/pod.yaml).